 More research on marijuana is coming, and this herb (which is legal in some states and still illegal in others) has many different medicinal effects that may work as effectively as other medications, and with much fewer side effects.

-Regular marijuana users often have other substance abuse disorders, and while there is research in sleep disorders associated with alcohol, there needs to be a better understanding of the effects of pot on sleep and health.
+While there is sleep disorder research associated with alcohol, there needs to be a better understanding of the effects of pot on sleep and health.

 Using marijuana to help you sleep is a short-term fix, however.
-To sleep restfully, you’ll want to practice good sleep hygiene and incorporate other behaviors that support a lifestyle that promote good sleep.
+To sleep restfully, you’ll want to practice good sleep hygiene and incorporate other behaviors that support a lifestyle that promotes good sleep.